 (v) the proposed new post forms part of a restructuring proposal which has demonstrated that its filling is necessary to produce overall savings or to significantly increase income.

-- If the conditions above are met, the Protocol Form (Professional) must be completed and signed by the relevant divisional authority before recruitment starts to replace a leaver, or before the form is sent to the Registrar’s Recruitment Panel to seek approval for all other cases.
+11. If the conditions above are met, the Protocol Form (Professional) must be completed and signed by the relevant divisional authority before recruitment starts.

 12.2 If it is not possible to fill the post with a priority candidate from within the department, the department should consider whether it may be possible to develop existing staff and create an internal promotion opportunity.